-You can see it in action on our ‘Build a hamper’ plugin demo page.
+See it in action on our ‘Build a gift basket’ plugin demo page.

 What will my build-your-own WooCommerce site cost?

-The great thing about using WooCommerce to sell ‘build your own’ products is that you’ll be using the self-hosted version of WordPress.
+The great thing about selling WooCommerce build your own products is that you’ll be using the self-hosted version of WordPress.
 You will own your own data, and won’t have to pay high monthly charges for a hosted e-commerce platform.
 It also gives you more control over what your website will cost.